melanie-t/ransac-panorama-stitch/README.md

 Python Version 3.7

-# THE PROJECT
+# The Project
 This project stitches images together to create a Panorama.
 Images are taken from different perspectives and transformed to fit together by using SIFT feature detection and RANSAC algorithm for homography transformations.

 ![Rainier](https://github.com/melanie-t/ransac-panorama-stitch/blob/master/src/project_images/output/5.png)

-# SET UP INSTRUCTIONS
+# Set Up Instructions
 1. Ensure that your Python version is 3.7 and pip is installed
     * Python 3.7<br>https://www.python.org/downloads/release/python-370/
     * pip<br>https://pip.pypa.io/en/stable/installing/